Patrick Loubatière: Teacher

 Patrick Loubatière teaches French literature at a Montpellier high school, in the south of France.

 He is an activist promoting youth health programs, including anti-smoking and child abuse campaigns.
+His investment earned him a Distinguished Merit French Award in 2022, Ordre national du Mérite.

-He also organized conferences between hundreds of high school students, French authors and comedians: Jean d'Ormesson, Patrick Bruel, Íngrid Betancourt, Amélie Nothomb, Bernard Werber, and so on.
+He also organized conferences between hundreds of high school students, French authors and comedians: Jean d'Ormesson, Patrick Bruel (500 students, on the theme Poetry and Song), Íngrid Betancourt, Amélie Nothomb, Bernard Werber, Marc Levy, Patrick Fiori for the charity Restaurants du Cœur, and so on.